 - Bean dip with crudités – I can think of many things more nutritious and filling than raw veggies dipped in bean dip.
 You could use hummus – because we all know hummus rocks (see above) – or any number of bean dip recipes out there.

-- Sandwiches – Chickpeas are a great replacement or meat or tuna salad on sandwiches.
-Or you could use them as an addition to meat as we often do.
-Chickpea salad makes sandwiches more filling, and, you guessed it, nutritious.
+- Sandwiches – Chickpeas are a great replacement for meat or tuna salad on sandwiches.
+Or you could use them as an addition to meat, as we often do.
+Chickpea salad makes sandwiches more filling and, you guessed it, nutritious.

-- Desserts – black bean brownies are probably the most famous of the bean deserts, and are delicious.
+- Desserts – Black bean brownies are probably the most famous of the bean desserts and are delicious.
 You can also make cookies, cookie dough dips, cakes, and who knows what else with beans.
 A few weeks ago, I had the privilege of eating a chocolate cake made with kidney beans.
 It was addictive!

-- In soups – bean soup, taco soup, white bean chili, the list goes on.
+- In soups – Bean soup, taco soup, white bean chili, the list goes on.
 Beans are great in soups.
 They belong in soup.
-And if your making soup where whole beans don’t belong, try using bean purée as a thickener.
+And if you’re making soup where whole beans don’t belong, try using bean purée as a thickener.

 - Traditional bean dishes – Cajun red beans over rice is one of my personal favorites.
 Gabriel’s is baked beans.
-Calico beans is another delicious, frugal dish hat comes to mind.
+Calico beans are another delicious, frugal dish that comes to mind.

-- In salad – when I was a kid, my mom used to make taco salad with kidney beans in it.
+- In salad – When I was a kid, my mom used to make a taco salad with kidney beans in it.
 It was the best salad ever!
 Now that I’m making my own salads, I put on the beans.
 Grilled chicken salad, gimme some beans!
-Mexican salad, being me some black beans!
+Mexican salad, being me more black beans!

 I’m sure there are many more we could add to the list.
 I’d love to know your favorite ways to use beans!

 *This post may contain affiliate links.
-If you click through an affiliate link, and order within a certain ammount of time, I will recieve a small advertising fee at no extra cost to you.
+If you click through an affiliate link and order within a certain amount of time, I will receive a small advertising fee at no extra cost to you.